2006 Georgia's 4th congressional district election: Democratic primary runoff election, August 2006

 In his victory speech, Johnson commented on the Democratic primary campaign and on future prospects: "“What we have done today is something that has been watched by the nation.
 It is clear, where most people have a low opinion of the work of our Congress, that they want to see things done differently."

 During her concession speech, McKinney praised leaders in Cuba and Venezuela and blamed the media and electronic voting machines for her defeat.

 November general election

-The 4th District is a 60% black-majority district, and is heavily Democratic.
-Johnson defeated the GOP candidate, human resources manager Catherine Davis, in the November 7 general election, winning 76% of the vote—one of the largest percentages for a Democrat in a contested election, and the largest in the history of the district.
+The 4th District is a 60% black-majority district, and is heavily Democratic, so Johnson was considered the overwhelming favorite going into the general election.
+Johnson defeated the GOP candidate, human resources manager Catherine Davis, in the November 7 general election, winning nearly 76% of the vote—one of the largest percentages for a Democrat in a contested election, and the largest in the history of the district.

 Davis was the 2004 Republican nominee but lost to McKinney by nearly 30 percentage points.
 The district supported Democrat John Kerry for President that same year with 71 percent of the vote.